gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 ## Open TreeAnnotator (in GDW-Apps/BEAST)

-Go down toward the bottom and choose your input file which is one of the files output from BEAST ending in *.trees*.
+Go down toward the bottom and choose your *Input Tree File*, which is one of the files output from BEAST ending in *.trees*.
+This file contains information about the trees that BEAST sampled throughout your MCMC run.

 I have a file you can use here as well since your BEAST run may not be done yet and (it probably isn’t the best example anyway): *PLVAB_aln_GDW1.trees*